 Other forms include organizing press conferences, publishing information on official pages on social networking websites, answering interview questions, and making press releases, among others.

 Under the Decree, ministries, central agencies and local administrations will hold press conferences at least once every three months to provide information to the press.
-When necessary, they will appoint representatives to attend weekly press briefings held by the Central Dissemination and Education Commission, the Ministry of Information and Communications and the Vietnam Journalists Association so as to promptly provide official information to the press.
+When necessary, they will appoint representatives to attend weekly press briefings held by the Party Central Committee's Commission for Propagation and Education, the Ministry of Information and Communications and the Vietnam Journalists Association so as to promptly provide official information to the press.

 The Decree also specifies who will conduct the provision of information to the press.
 For ministries, ministerial-level agencies, government-attached agencies, general departments under ministries and ministerial-level agencies, and provincial-level People’s Committees, the competence to provide information will be vested in their heads, official spokespersons or persons authorized to act as spokespersons.
 Meanwhile, heads of provincial-level departments of central agencies, professional agencies under provincial-level People’s Committees, and district- and commune-level People’s Committee chairpersons may authorize their deputies to conduct the provision of information to the press.